TugboatQA/docs/content/tugboat-cli/use-the-cli.md

 ---
-title: "Use the Cli"
+title: "Use the CLI"
 date: 2019-09-19T10:41:55-04:00
 weight: 3
 ---

 ## CLI commands

 Run `tugboat` to see a list of commands you can execute.
 You can view the help of any command by passing the `-h` or `--help` option, or use `tugboat help <command>`.
 Most of the commands support returning JSON by passing the `-j` or `--json` option.

 A few common commands include: